ironSource/parquetjs/README.md

   $ npm install parquetjs
 ```

-Snappy, GZip, and Brotli compression is bundled, but if you want to use lzo
+Snappy, GZip, and Brotli compression are bundled, but if you want to use lzo
 then install the optional peer dependency `lzo`. `lzo` depends on native code
 so it will compile a node.js extension as part of the npm install.